ieee-vgtc/ieeevis.org/year/2017/info/registration/hotel-information.md

 contact: "web@ieeevis.org"
 ---

 In 2017, IEEE VIS visits the city of Phoenix, Arizona, USA, for the conference’s 28th year.
-The conference will be located at the Hyatt Regency Phoenix, across from the Phoenix Convention Center.
+The conference hotel will be located at the Hyatt Regency Phoenix, across from the Phoenix Convention Center where the conference is held.
 The conference rate is $209/night.
 Tax is 12.57% tax for single or double occupancy rooms.
 The cutoff date for reservations under this rate is September 8, 2017, at 5PM PST.
 In order to make a reservation at the Hyatt Regency Phoenix under the conference rate, click the button below.

 <p class="ieeevis-btn-wrapper"><a href="https://aws.passkey.com/event/15934070/owner/2336/home" class="ieeevis-btn">Make a Reservation</a></p>